jessepav/lacygoill-wiki-backup/man/man.md

 Anyway, version control `~/share/man`.

-Also, if you want to draw table in a manpage, you probably need to read `man tbl`.
+Also, if you want to draw table in a man page, you probably need to read `man tbl`.
 For pictures and equations, see also `man pic` and `man eqn`.
 `tbl`, `pic` and `eqn` are preprocessors.